FoodMania is a NEW media literacy program for improving family conversations and skills related to food marketing and nutrition.

 Austin, E.W., Austin.
 B. W., French.
 B., & Cohen, M. A. (2017, May).
 The effects of a nutrition media literacy curriculum on parents and children.
 Paper presented to the Health Communication Division of the International Communication Association, San Diego, CA.

 Austin, E. W., Shultz, J. A., Deen, M. K., Cohen, M., Johnson, B., Power, T., Austin, B., Kistler, M., Edwards, Z., & Kaiser, C. K. (2016, August).
 Field testing of a family-based media literacy and nutrition program to prevent childhood obesity.
-Paper presented to the Society for Nutrition Education and Behavior, San Diego, CA.
+Poster presented to the Society for Nutrition Education and Behavior, San Diego, CA.

 Austin, E. W., Shultz, J. A., Deen, M. K., Cohen, M., Calodich, S., Johnson, B., Parker, L., & Power, T. (2015, July).
 Pilot testing of a media literacy-based curriculum to enhance youth and parent media skills and food behaviors: Year 3 of 5.
 Poster presented to the Society for Nutrition Education and Behavior, Pittsburgh, PA.